BengaliAI/taklaPreWork/utils/wordCleaner.md

 * run the two tests:``` python3 -m unittest test_wordCleaner```

 # Note:
-* unittest fails it type assertion is given as follows
+* unittest fails if type assertion is given as follows
 ```python
 if type(word)!=str:
     TypeError("The word must be a string")